Fragan/Gallery_photo/readme.md

 Gallery Photo
 =======
----

 This is a web photo gallery, using the [mgn-meta project].

-The metadata.json aren't yet usable.

 Demo
 ----